flowtoolz/GetLaid/README.md

     - All functions have the prefix `constrain` which expresses best what they really do: They constrain some attributes and return the resulting constraints.
     - PureLayout is much more convoluted with its 6 different function prefixes: `autoPin`, `autoAlign`, `autoMatch`, `autoCenter`, `autoSet` and `autoConstrain`.
 * :white_check_mark: Brevity
-    - Fewer lines of code
-    - Shorter lines of code
+    - Shorter lines of code with less function arguments
 * :white_check_mark: Applicable to Layout Guides
     - [UILayoutGuide](https://developer.apple.com/documentation/uikit/uilayoutguide)
     - [NSLayoutGuide](https://developer.apple.com/documentation/appkit/nslayoutguide)